elistone/unique_field_ajax/README.txt

 ---CONFIGURATION---

+PS: Only required fields of types ('string','list_string','text','email','entity_reference','path','uri') Can be unique.

-Enable the unique case in the field settings form, if you want it to b unique by language enable the per_lang case.
+Enable the unique case in the field settings form, if you want it to be unique by language enable the per_lang case.
+If you want an ajax check please enable the "use ajax case"

 ---CONTACT---